 “Wait while I get my wife to watch the shop then I’ll take you there.”
 I nod yes and he disappears into the back of the shop.
 A moment later he’s back with a woman and he heads for the door, so we follow him out.
 Ten minutes later we walk into a crowded smithy.
 Cal calls out, “Big Bob, I’ve got a man here who wants to talk to you.”

 The oldest of the smiths, and the biggest of the four large men, puts down what he’s working on and he comes over to us.
 Bob carefully looks my group over while Cal does the introductions.
 I ask, “Bob, why won’t you let Cal teach your two youngest boys to make weapons?”

 Bob looks at me for a moment before he says, “I’ve no problem with the training, but if they work for Cal then he gets the bulk of the money for all of the work they do.
 Right now we can’t afford to split the smith work the way we used to.”

 I turn to look at Cal, and before he can speak I ask, “Cal, is the smithy where you made weapons able to operate as a separate business to your shop?”

-He nods yes, and says, “It used to be, and it can be, if I’m paid for it.”
+He nods yes as he says, “It used to be and it can be, if I’m paid for it.”